 After soaking, drain the rice and place in a strainer for 30 minutes.
 This is very important as you do not want the rice too wet which will make your mochi too soft.

 Add 2 1/2 cups water in the base of the mochi maker.
 This amount corresponds to the amount of rice you’ll cook.
 There is a chart in the manual.

 *Reminder that you HAVE to use the cup that came with the machine to measure both the rice and the water.*

 Next, attach the mixing bowl, twisting to set it in place.
 Place the impeller in the bowl, turning it, until it settles in.

 Carefully place the drained rice into the bowl.

 Press “steam”.
 It will steam until the reservoir runs out of water.
 When it is done, the buzzer beep loudly.
 Press “off”.

-Remove cover, test rice for doneness.
+Remove the plastic cover, and test a grain of rice for doneness.
 You should be able to crush it between two fingers.

 Press “pound” and start a timer.
 This time, you DO NOT use the cover.
+This step will also eliminate excess moisture as it pounds the rice, so leaving the cover off is necessary.
 It’ll take about 10-15 minutes.
 See the videos below to help you estimate the texture.